Mohammad-soqar/localink_sm/README.md

 2. Open the project in your preferred Flutter-supported IDE.
 3. Ensure all dependencies are resolved in your `pubspec.yaml` file.

-## Usage

-Once set up, Localink provides an intuitive interface for users to explore their local community.
-Navigate through the app to access event listings, connect with nearby users, and find local resources and services.

-## Contributing

-Contributions are welcome!
-If you’d like to suggest improvements or add new features, please follow these steps:
-1. Fork the repository.
-2. Create a new branch for your feature.
-3. Submit a pull request detailing your changes.

 ## License

 Distributed under the MIT License.
 See `LICENSE` for more information.